Home Help for families Information & advice Health & medical information Common concerns Annual health checks

 You child being on the register also helps identify you and their siblings as carers.
 The GP will ask for your young person’s consent to add this information to the record.

 GP learning disability registers are a record of all the people registered with the practice that have a learning disability.
+Every GP surgery has their own learning disability register.
 This is different from the Register of Disabled Children that all local authorities are required to keep.

 Anyone with a learning disability aged 14 and over, with or without a formal diagnosis, can get a free annual health check.
-They need to be on the practice leaning disability register to receive an invitation.
-You can ask for your child to be registered.
+They need to be on the practice’s Learning Disability Register to receive an invitation.
+You can ask for your child to be registered at any time, but they will only start to be invited for an annual health check when they turn 14.

 If it is unclear whether your child has a learning disability, ask the GP to assess them with this simple Learning Disability Register Inclusion Tool.